1973 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1. How much is a 1973 nickel worth?

-Circulated 1973 nickels are worth face value, while uncirculated examples range from $0.50 to $300+ depending on grade and mint mark.
+Circulated 1973 nickels are worth face value to about $0.20, while uncirculated examples range from $0.50 to $300+ depending on grade and mint mark.
 Coins with Full Steps designation or significant errors can command substantially higher premiums.
+The all-time auction record stands at $5,550 for a flawless 1973-S PR70 DCAM proof sold in June 2018.

 2. What makes a 1973 nickel valuable?

-Value factors include uncirculated condition, Full Steps designation showing all six Monticello steps clearly defined, high grades of MS67 or above, and manufacturing errors such as clipped planchets or off-center strikes.
+The main value drivers are uncirculated condition, the Full Steps (FS) designation showing all five or six Monticello steps clearly defined, high grades of MS67 or above, and manufacturing errors such as clipped planchets, off-center strikes, or wrong planchet errors.
+The Deep Cameo (DCAM) designation on proof coins is also a major premium factor, particularly at the PR70 level.